-This course sheds light on student's understandings of the rationale for project financing; preparation of the financial plan; assessing the risks; designing the financing mix; and raising the funds.
-The course helps student's understandings on how to apply the analytical techniques step by step.
+This course sheds light on students' understanding of the rationale for project financing, preparing the financial plan, assessing the risks, designing the financing mix, and raising funds.
+The course helps students understand how to apply analytical techniques step by step.